 Do you wonder where those broom straws originate, the ones that are bound tightly into the broom you may still use for sweeping porches and hardwood floors inside?
 These fibers come from a plant called broomcorn (Sorghum vulgare var. technicum), a variety of sorghum.

 In addition to more traditional brooms, the broomcorn plant was also used for whiskbrooms, a short, hand broom that may still be used occasionally for small chores.

-Many brooms are replaced these days with some type of small, electronic sweeping device or with a sweeper product which grabs dust, dirt and hair.
+Many brooms are replaced these days with some type of small, electronic sweeping device or with a sweeper product that grabs dust, dirt, and hair.
 But, just in the previous century, brooms were regularly used as a cleaning device.
 Many people grew their own broom straw and made their own brooms.